-By working in partnership with the NHS, the CA and the personal injury community, the MTSP will test whether better clinical outcomes can be achieved for the victims of major trauma through a coordinated and proactive approach to the provision of advice about welfare, socio-economic issues and rehabilitation via the personal injury process.
+By working in partnership with the NHS, the CA and the personal injury community, the MTSP is testing whether better clinical outcomes can be achieved for the victims of major trauma through a coordinated and proactive approach to the provision of early welfare advice on socio-economic issues and earlier rehabilitation via the personal injury process.

 What patients say about the MTSP:

 “I just wanted to thank you for your part in my recovery and also thanks to the powers that be who decided to have you stationed in Kings.
 Things could have worked out very differently for me.” – Patient at Kings College Hospital

 “The adviser was great, found me on the ward, did all the research and gave me all the answers I needed.
 I would not have been able to do that myself at that time and she helped to take some of the worry away.” – Patient at St George’s Hospital